 Mérida: Colonial City-Living

 Like San Miguel, Mérida is a Spanish-colonial city.
-But Mérida is a very different animal… Unlike small-town San Miguel, Mérida is a metropolis of almost a million people, with universities, major corporations, museums, and its own international airport with direct flights back to the U.S. And Mérida is in the semi-tropical Yucatán Peninsula, at the opposite end of the country from San Miguel.
+But Mérida is a very different animal… Unlike small-town San Miguel, Mérida is a metropolis of almost a million people, with universities, major corporations, museums, and its own international airport with direct flights back to the U.S. In addition, Mérida is in the semi-tropical Yucatán Peninsula, at the opposite end of the country from San Miguel.
 It’s just half-an-hour from the Yucatán Gulf Coast, where the white-sand beaches are punctuated by little beach towns and you can still find beach homes for around $100,000.

 Mérida is one of the safest cities in Mexico.
 Depending on how many suburbs are included, the population of metropolitan Mérida is approaching 1 million.
 But when you walk down the city’s tree-lined streets, some paved with hand-laid tiles, you feel as though you are in a city that is much smaller.